 Related Article: Introduction To DevOps Tools

-Having discussed about the various concepts of Cloud, Infrastructure as a Service and Platform as a Service – we now will take a look at various tools that fits into the DevOps chain of tools.
-Let us now take a look at each of these tools and also the advantages that these bring to the table when introduced into your Organization’s DevOps tool chain.
+Having discussed the various concepts of Cloud, Infrastructure as a Service and Platform as a Service – we now will take a look at various tools that fit into the DevOps chain of tools.
+Let us now take a look at each of these tools and also the advantages that these bring to the table when introduced into your Organization’s DevOps toolchain.

 Following are some of the advantages of using Digital Ocean, let us now take a look at each and every one of them: